Skip to Content

 • Ask your nurse or health care provider to schedule a chaplain consult.

 • Walk into the chaplain office for a visit if the chaplain’s schedule is open.
-Our chaplain’s office is on the second floor.
+Our chaplain’s office is on the first floor, next to the medical center chapel.

 • Call the emergency room and ask them to page a chaplain if it is after hours.